-4.2 Action/enforcement taken following the most recent care inspection dated 31 January 2018
+4.2 Action/enforcement taken following the most recent care inspection dated 26 January 2018

-Other than those actions detailed in the Quality Improvement Plan (QIP) no further actions were required to be taken following the most recent inspection on 31 January 2018.
+No further actions were required to be taken following the most recent inspection on 26 January 2018.

 5.0 How we inspect

 Prior to the inspection a range of information relevant to the agency was reviewed.
 This included the following records: